GrahamDennis/rising-tide/README.md

 }
 ```

-See \<integration-tests/flake-utils/python-monorepo> for a complete example.
+See the [Python monorepo integration test](./integration-tests/flake-utils/python-monorepo) for a complete example.

 </details>